 I can really see the benefits of having increased weight loads to increase strength endurance.

-Very high quality and feel great in the hand.
+Very high quality and feel great in hand.

 Much better than the originals Heavyhands handles

 I wish I would have found out about panaerobic style workouts years ago, would have saved me a lot of injuries.